intel/vscode-oneapi-gdb-debug/README.md

 5. For quick access to GDB-oneAPI Online Documentation choose `Intel oneAPI: Open gdb-oneapi debugger online documentation (help)`.

 ## Contributing
 Install Visual Studio Code (at least version 1.42) and open this project within it.
-You also need `node + npm`.
+You also need `node + yarn`.
 - Switch to project root folder.
-- `npm install`
+- `yarn install`
 - `code .`

 At this point you should be able to run the extension in the "Extension